What to Do When Your Insurance Claim is Denied: Tips from A Portland Injury Lawyer

 A bad situation just got worse.
 You were driving your car home from work and were involved in an accident in downtown Portland.
 You had to go to the doctor a day or two later, because you were injured.
 It meant you missed a couple of days off work; you weren’t paid, and your boss is still not happy.
 And now you get a letter from the insurance company saying, “Sorry, but your claim has been denied,” along with a jumbled explanation dripping with legal jargon and quotes from clauses in your policy you’ve never read.
 What to do?
-The first thing to consider is contacting an Oregon insurance lawyer.
+The first thing to consider is contacting an injury lawyer in Portland.
 And don’t panic.

 Why deny my Portland injury claim in the first place?